 To make a screen capture video with QuickTime, do the following:

-Like most default apps, QuickTime is somewhat limited in its functionality.
-You’ll need another piece of software to edit the video you’ve recorded, so you might as well save yourself the trouble and use one app for both screen capture and post-production.
+To seriously edit the video you've recorded, you'll need to use another piece of software, so you might as well save yourself the trouble and use one app for both screen capture and post-production.

 Now the video is saved in Capto and is ready for editing.
 You can play with controls on the left to tweak the sound, trim, add annotations, highlight specific areas, adjust the size and placement of the camera video, and so on.